CookedSeafood/chorus-staff/README.md

 ## The Item

-An item where `minecraft:custom_data/id` is "chorus_staff:chorus_staff" is considered as an chorus staff.
+An item where `minecraft:custom_data.id` is "chorus_staff:chorus_staff" is considered as an chorus staff.

 An example command that gives an chorus staff to yourslef: